loftwah/linux-for-pirates/STYLE_GUIDE.md

   - [Images and Media](#images-and-media)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Style Guide for Scurvy Sea Dogs

-Welcome to the style guide for the Linux for Pirates! project!
-This guide is intended to help scurvy sea dogs maintain a consistent and clear writing style in all content for the project.

 ## Language